How much does it cost to live in Illinois?

-Illinois ranks ninth lowest in cost of living in the United States for the third quarter of 2021, according to the Missouri Economic Research and Information Center (MERIC).
+Illinois ranks 9th lowest in cost of living in the United States for the 3rd quarter of 2021, according to the Missouri Economic Research and Information Center (MERIC).
 Of its immediate neighbors, only Iowa is less expensive by a single ranking spot.

 The Bureau of Economic Analysis assesses personal expenditures by state, and according to the bureau's 2020 data, an Illinois resident spends $43,981 per year on average.